Diffusive limit approximation of pure-jump optimal stochastic control problems: Diffusive approximation

 \end{Remark}

 \begin{Example} To illustrate the above, we consider a toy model in which explicit solutions can be derived.
-Although it does not satisfy our general assumptions, e.g.~of boundedness and H\"older regularity in space, we shall see that the above methodology can be applied.
+Although it does not satisfy our general assumptions, e.g.~of boundedness and H\"older regularity in space, we shall see that a similar approach can still be applied.
 We consider the dynamics

-in which $b^{1}$ and $b^{2}$ are bounded and continuous with respect to their first argument, uniformly in the second one.
+in which $b_{1}$ and $b_{2}$ are bounded and continuous with respect to their first argument, uniformly in the second one.
 For $\gamma \in (0,1]$, the value function is defined as

 for some continuous function $r$.
-Then, one easily checks that $\bar V(t,x)= \bar f(t)x^{\gamma}$ in which $\bar f$ solves
+Then, one easily checks that $\bar V(t,x)= \bar f(t)|x|^{\gamma}$ in which $\bar f$ solves